mv-2112/canonical-openstack-docs/tutorial/get-familiar-with-openstack.rst

    **Duration:** 8 minutes

-Now that you've learned how to use both OpenStack dashboard and OpenStack client, we're going to see how those tools can be used to provision cloud resoures.
+Now that you've learned how to use both OpenStack dashboard and OpenStack client, we're going to see how those tools can be used to provision cloud resources.
 In the previous tutorial - "Getting started with OpenStack" -  we launched our first test VM.
 In the following steps we're going to check how this process looks like in details under the hood.

 ..
 TODO: Add a link to tutorial-1